 - chili flakes (optional)

 - Preheat the oven to as high as it can go.
 Really.
+My setting is 545F but higher is better.

 - Sprinkle the cornmeal evenly at the bottom of the pan that you’re using.